jamf/jamfprotect/jamf_protect_api/scripts/python/README.md

 ### **requests** Library
 The Python scripts within this repository utilise the third-party Python library **requests**.
 Running this script without the **requests** library installed will result in the following error:

 `Traceback (most recent call last):
-  File "/Users/username/Documents/generate_computer_compliance_report.py", line 19, in <module>
+  File "/Users/username/Documents/generate_computer_compliance_report.py", line 19, in <module>.
-    import requests
+    import requests.
 ModuleNotFoundError: No module named 'requests'`

 **Installing the requests library**
 The **requests** library can be installed by opening Terminal.app (/Applications/Utilities/Terminal.app) on your Mac, after Python3 has been installed, and running this command:
 `pip3 install requests`

 A successful installation should end in the following:
 `Installing collected packages: requests
 Successfully installed requests-XX.XX.XX`

 ## How to run these Python scripts
 Once the dependencies above have been met you will be able to run these Python scripts with the following steps:
 1) Open Terminal.app from within /Applications/Utilities/
 2) Run this command:
 `python3 /path/to/desired_script.py`

 ### What format is used for files created by these scripts?